 Natural History

 (2020) 22 minutes.
 7 dancers.
-Chamber ensemble.
+Choreography by Troy Schumacher.
 Music by Ellis Ludwig-Leone.
 Source poem by Carey McHugh.
 Costumes by Karen Young.

 Natural History was the first one-act ballet to premiere live in the US during the Covid-19 pandemic.